How to Work in the Cannabis Industry – Requirements by State

 STEP 3: BEGIN THE APPLICATION PROCESS

-If you meet your state’s requirements and the state requires a license or badge, click the application link at the top of the page by the name of the state to start the application process.
-Make sure to thoroughly read the application and submit all required documents.
-Be sure to double check the requirements listed on the government’s website before submitting the application.
+If you meet your state’s requirements and the state requires a license or badge, open the application link to start the application process.
+Make sure to thoroughly read the application, submit all required documents and double-check the requirements listed on the government’s website before submitting the application.
 Read carefully: some states won’t allow you to procure a license until you are actively employed by a licensed cannabis facility.